temporalio/documentation/docs/typescript/workflows.md

 ##### Triggers

-[Triggers](https://nodejs.temporal.io/api/classes/workflow.trigger) are a concept unique to the Temporal Node.js SDK.
+[Triggers](https://nodejs.temporal.io/api/classes/workflow.trigger) are a concept unique to the Temporal TypeScript SDK.
 They may be deprecated in future.

 Triggers, like Promises, can be awaited and expose a `then` method.
 Unlike Promises they are triggered when their `resolve` or `reject` methods are called.